filecoin-project/filecoin-docs/docs/how-to/networks.md

 ---
-title: Connect to a network
+title: Network information
 sidebarDepth: 0
 description: Learn about the various networks and their connection instructions.
 ---

-# Connect to a network
+# Network information

 Filecoin has several networks for various testing, benchmarking, and optimization needs.
 This page describes the available networks, their key characteristics, and usage instructions.